DBecker7/QuantQual/QuantQual.md

 3. Learn to code
 4. Plot everything

+### Learning Path

+- Take notes on a basic coding tutorial\newline
+- Work through an *easy* passion project
+    - Visualize olympic medals (Kaggle)
+    - Basic linear model for bitcoin values
+- Backpropagate your new knowledge\newline
+- Write a tutorial for yourself, share it on GitHub.\newline
+- Search Twitter, follow relevant topics/people

-### Important hings we didn't cover
+### Important things we didn't cover

+- **Data Cleaning** (don't use Excel)\newline
-- Inference versus Prediction
+- Inference versus Prediction\newline
-- Version control (GitHub!)
+- Version control and best practices (GitHub!)\newline
-- Scrutinizing data
+- Scrutinizing data\newline

+### R versus Python versus Other

+- R is stats focused
+    - Python has cutting edge machine learning and general purpose\newline
+- R has `dplyr` and `ggplot2`
+    - Python teaches/requires better coding skills\newline
--
+- RMarkdown is astounding
+    - Black holes were imaged in Jupyter\newline
+- Both will work for any analysis
+    - Use what your colleagues use

+FWIW, I used R for this workshop and code is available.